-The Report and Financial Statements for the year ended 31st December 2021 have been prepared in accordance with International Financial Reporting Standards ('IFRS') as adopted by the UK and interpretations issued by the IFRS Interpretations Committee ('IFRIC') and the Companies Act 2006 applicable to companies reporting under IFRS.
+The Report and Financial Statements for the year ended 31st December 2022 have been prepared in accordance with UK adopted International accounting standards and the requirements of the Companies Act 2006.

 Going concern

 The Board of Directors have determined that these financial statements are prepared on a going concern basis and that Charity Bank will have the ability to operate for at least 12 months from the date these financial statements are approved.